 Procedure for Applying to Study Elsewhere in the US

-A student seeking to study elsewhere in the United States must submit a petition requesting permission to do so from the Dean of Students.
+A student seeking to study elsewhere in the United States must submit a petition requesting permission to do so for either Educational or Personal reasons.
+See below.

 Petition Requirements for Study Elsewhere for Educational Reasons